It's official. This summer, as meteorologists define it, was the wettest since people started keeping official records back in 1948.

 City Public Works Director Pat Biegler said the rain has kept her department hopping responding to calls for downed trees, clogged drains and the ensuing flooding.

 "It has placed a significant burden on the department," Biegler said.
 "Mostly it's affected our ability to deliver services, mostly in grass cutting.
 We've had so many days where we couldn't cut grass.
-We've had to keep going as long as hard as we can."
+We've had to keep going as long and hard as we can."

 The increase in downed trees has put a strain on the department, too, Biegler said.

-"That's kept the urban forestry people guys cutting up and dealing with those trees instead of being proactive," Biegler said.
+"That's kept the urban forestry people cutting up and dealing with those trees instead of being proactive," Biegler said.
 "If we have an event and get 20 calls for downed trees, there are probably 30 or 40 downed trees that we have to deal with.
 That doesn't get cleaned up in one day."

 Biegler said her department has become more proactive in maintaining storm drains, inspecting them individually and regularly and clearing them out if needed, which has greatly reduced the number of flooding complaints they receive.